DilmiKavindya/LibraryMgtSystem/README.md

 - Member registration and management
 - Book cataloging and management
 - Borrow and return book functionality
-- Fine calculation for overdue books
+- Fine calculation for overdue book
-- Search and filter options for books and members
+- Search and filter options for book and member

 ## 🚀 Getting Started